davechurchill/COMP4300_Project/Project Specification/README.md

 - [ ] Extras
   - [ ] 10% of the mark of the project is reserved for extra / new mechanics not specifically listed here.
   - Our Game's Extras:
-    - [ ] Example 1: Really complicated lighting effect
+    - [ ] Example 1: Really complicated lighting effect (full room lighting with shadows, etc)
     - [ ] Example 2: Currency system that allows you to buy from shops in-game
     - [ ] Example 3: Fancy NPC AI that goes above and beyond
+    - [ ] Example 4: Particle System as described in class
+    - [ ] Example 5: Dialog system lets you talk to NPCs like old RPG game

 ## Level Editor
 - Your game must contain a level editor similar to the one found in the MegaManMaker / Super Mario Maker game